 Article Contributor: Betsy Sibila

-During the past three years there have been gradual changes to OSHA’s Hazard Communication Standard (HCS) to align HCS with the UN Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
-The changes in the standard effect hazard classification, labels and pictograms, safety data sheets (SDS) and employee training.
+As you should already be aware, changes have occurred to OSHA’s Hazard Communication Standard (HCS) that align HCS with the UN Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
+The changes in the standard effect hazardous chemical classification, label elements and pictograms, standardized Safety Data Sheets (SDS) and employee training.
 The revised standard not only provides employees the “right to know” but also the “right to understand.”
-HazCom 1910.1200

 The phase-in period for GHS requirements includes four key dates: